gavinoliver-prog/rare-disease-bioinfomatics-tutorial-notebooks-ismb-2020/README.md

 # Translational RNA-Seq Analysis for Rare Genetic Disease

+**NOTE - These notebooks are best downloaded and opened in VCcode, Jupyter or similar to preserve image outputs.**

 This repository contains three Jupyter notebooks demonstrating practical bioinformatics workflows used in the **translational analysis of RNA-Seq data for rare genetic disease investigation**.

 The notebooks illustrate three complementary analytical strategies frequently used in transcriptome-based rare disease diagnostics: